dawsbot/openg/packages/openg-cli/readme.md

     $ openg <module name(s)> [<options>]

+  Options
+    -i, --issues  Open the issue page for specified modules -d, --dryRun  List what links would be opened instead of opening

   Examples
     $ openg
     # opens the github repo page for the current directory in browser